MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 > [!IMPORTANT]
 > - These changes apply to Access, Excel, OneNote, Outlook, PowerPoint, Publisher, and Word.
+> - These changes also apply to the following:
+>   - Version 16.28 or later of the following Office for Mac applications: Excel, Outlook, OneNote, PowerPoint, and Word.
-> - These changes also apply to the desktop versions of Project and Visio that come with some subscription plans, such as the Project Online Professional plan or Visio Online Plan 2.
+>   - Version 1904 or later of the desktop versions of Project and Visio that come with some subscription plans, such as the Project Online Professional plan or Visio Online Plan 2.
-> - Version 1904 is expected to be available in Semi-Annual Channel (Targeted) in September and in Semi-Annual Channel in January 2020.
+> - The privacy controls released in Version 1904 are expected to be available in Semi-Annual Channel (Targeted) in September 2019 and in Semi-Annual Channel in January 2020.
-> - We will be extending these new and improved privacy controls to additional Office clients, including Teams, Office for Mac, and our mobile apps.
+> - We will be extending these new and improved privacy controls to additional Office clients, including Teams and our mobile apps.
 We’ll provide more information about those changes in the upcoming months.
 We will continue to carefully listen to your feedback and make improvements across all Office 365 clients and services.

 ## Diagnostic data sent from Office 365 ProPlus to Microsoft